Aylesbury railway station: Aylesbury railway disaster (1904)

 There was heavy fog at the time of the accident and, at the subsequent Board of Trade inquiry, there was some doubt as to how well driver Barnshaw knew the route.
 What the inquiry did not touch on was that there had been a history of fast running of these newspaper trains, which had become an important traffic for the Great Central Railway.
 This dated back to the Boer War which had ended only two years earlier.
 The Manchester Guardians stance on the Boer War had resulted in significant drops in circulation.
-London newspapers, led by the Daily Mail, saw a significant business opportunity in the Manchester area and sought to get their morning newspapers to Manchester in time to win a share of this market.
+London newspapers, led by the Daily Mail, saw a significant business opportunity in the Manchester area and sought to get their morning newspapers there in time to win a share of this market.
 These trains recorded fast times for the era, including an authenticated timing of 220 minutes for the 206 mi journey including stops.

-Afterwards, in 1908, the station was reconstructed and tracks at the curve were realigned.
+Afterwards, in 1908, the station was reconstructed and the tracks at the curve were realigned.